Are you interested in sharing and selling your designs online? Here are my best ten tips for creating printables.

 7. Password protect your files

 The best way to REALLY prevent internet-stealers from poaching your work is to password protect the PDF files you share.
 Once your PDF is created, open it up in Adobe Acrobat, and look under Tools>Protection>Encrypt>Encrypt with a password.
 A window will pop up with options for you to password protect the file from anything other than printing.
 Just make sure not to check the box that will prevent them from printing it (which I have accidentally done on more than one occasion).
-To see where I failed at this, just check out the comments section in this post.

 8. Run a test print